 Rachel Yarmolinsky is the Program Director for the Columbia University Division of Ethics in the Department of Medical Humanities and Ethics at the Vagelos College of Physicians and Surgeons.
-A longtime Director of Media Relations and Marketing at Columbia University Department of Psychiatry and a Regulatory Specialist at the Columbia University Human Research Protection Office, Ms. Yarmolinsky completed an MS in Bioethics at Columbia in 2014.
+A longtime Director of Media Relations and Marketing at Columbia’s Department of Psychiatry and a Regulatory Specialist at the Columbia University Human Research Protection Office, Ms. Yarmolinsky completed an MS in Bioethics at Columbia in 2014.
 Her interests include clinical and research ethics, particularly in neuroethics and ELSI research.
-Ms. Yarmolinsky is experienced in event and meeting planning, science writing, graphic design, video production, and media relations. including web-based and social media communication modalities.
-Ms. Yarmolinsky completed an MS in Bioethics at Columbia University in 2014.
+Ms. Yarmolinsky is experienced in event and meeting planning, science writing, graphic design, and media relations.
 She is a member of the Medical Ethics Committee at NewYork-Presbyterian Hospital/CUIMC, a member of the Social Services Committee of New York City’s Community Board 2, and a member of the board of Science Writers in New York.